andreagiassi/expenses/README.md

 In the every day life we need to handle several costs and collect some incomes.
 Make sense to have a smart tool to save and keep under controls our expenses.

-The idea of this project is to offer some basic services in order to be used from a mobile app application.
+As a coding demo, idea of this project is to offer some basic services in order to be used from a mobile app application.

 The solution is composed o two different architectural components:
 * this Spring Boot REST Apis project